-Our grocery lists are changing: avocados travel halfway around the world to UK supermarkets (from Mexico, for the most part), we enjoy juicy fruit and veg year-round, even when they’re not in season, and a trend towards healthy eating is changing the way we think of nutrition.
-So how, exactly, are consumers’ grocery lists changing?
-We carried out a Consumer Research study to a national representative sample of British people, in charge of grocery shopping and between the ages of 18 and 54.
-This is what we learnt, so don’t miss out on the chance to streamline your marketing decisions with our full trend report.
+Our Food Consumption Habits are changing: avocados travel halfway around the world to UK supermarkets (from Mexico, for the most part), we enjoy juicy fruit and veg year-round, even when they’re not in season, and a trend toward healthy eating is changing the way we think of nutrition.
+So how, exactly, are food consumption habits changing?
+We carried out a Consumer Research study on a national representative sample of British people, in charge of grocery shopping between the ages of 18 and 54.
+This is what we learned, so don’t miss out on the chance to streamline your marketing decisions with our full trend report.

 Above all, it must taste good